 Friday 4 December - Sunday 6 December 2015

-Durham's award-winning, 21st annual Christmas Festival returns from Friday 5th December 2014 for three days, with a wide range of festive entertainment for all the family in and around the World Heritage Site of the Cathedral and the Castle and throughout the City Centre.
+Durham's award-winning Traditional Christmas Festival returns from Friday 4th December 2015 for three days, with a wide range of festive entertainment for all the family in and around the World Heritage Site of the Cathedral and the Castle and throughout the City Centre.
 (Click here for all the information on how to get to the festival.)